esamattis/yalr/README.md

 ```

 You can use both methods simultaneously.
 Command line switches will override
-the options defined in the YALRFile.
+the options defined in the `yalr.js`.

 ## node.js API